raspberrypi/rpi-image-gen/digilock/README.md

 ```
 > **Note:** .
 Depending on how you transferred the output files to your directory, the start.demo.sh script may have lost its executable permission (especially if copied from a Windows file system, which does not preserve Unix file permissions).
 `chmod +x rpi-image-gen/digilock/onprem-demo-slim/device/mypi5/device/rootfs-overlay/opt/digilink-onprem-demo/start.demo.sh`

+> You might need read and write permissions to run the images.
+You can use `sudo chown -R "$USER":"$USER" rpi-image-gen` and `chmod -R u+rwX rpi-image-gen` to give permissions to your user.

 ---